Jump to Navigation

 • The right to hold certain jobs

-A set-aside can also be very beneficial if you are seeking immigration rights.
-If you have been advised to request the set-aside of a conviction for immigration purposes, I can help.
+If you have been advised to request the set-aside of a conviction for immigration purposes or if you wish to restore federal gun rights from a domestic violence conviction, I can help.

 Contact Attorney Rachelle S. Ferraro